josephg/egwalker-paper/reg-text.typ

 $ sans("Events")(V) = V union {e_1 | exists e_2 in V : e_1 -> e_2} $

-Since an event graph grows only by adding events that are concurrent to or children of existing events (we never add a parent of an existing event), there is a one-to-one correspondence between an event graph and its version.
+Since an event graph grows only by adding events that are concurrent to or children of existing events (we never change the parents of an existing event), there is a one-to-one correspondence between an event graph and its version.
 Hence, for all valid event graphs $G$, we have $sans("Events")(sans("Version")(G)) = G$.

 The set of parents of an event in the graph is the version of the document in which that operation must be interpreted.
 The version can hence also be seen as a _logical clock_, describing the point in time at which a replica knows about the exact set of events in $G$.
-Even if the event graph and the number of replicas are large, a version rarely consists of more than two events.
+Even if the event graph is large, a version rarely consists of more than two events in practice.
 The _root version_ $emptyset$ is the version of the empty event graph.

-/*
+== Replaying editing history

+Collaborative editing algorithms are usually defined in terms of sending and receiving messages.
-A collaborative text editing algorithm can be viewed as a deterministic function that takes an event graph as input, and returns the document state resulting from applying all operations in the graph.
+The abstraction of an event graph allows us to reframe these algorithms in a simpler way: a collaborative text editing algorithm is a deterministic function that takes an event graph as input, and returns the document state resulting from applying all operations in the graph.
 This function can use the parent-child relationships between events, but for concurrent events there is no order.
 (In fact, this is how pure operation-based CRDTs @polog are formulated, as discussed in @related-work.)
-*/

 // Hints for writing systems papers https://irenezhang.net/blog/2021/06/05/hints.html